DipHE and BA (Hons)

 What will I study?

 What follows is a sample of the modules you will study at each level, together with students on other pathways.
-For the modules that are part of the CertHE programme, see the Theology for Disciples page.
+For the modules that are part of the CertHE programme, see the CertHE page.

 The following modules are part of the Diploma in Higher Education (Level 5):